home-assistant/home-assistant.io/source/_components/switch.rfxtrx.markdown

 ---
-layout: page
 title: "RFXtrx Switch"
-description: "Instructions how to integrate RFXtrx switches into Home Assistant."
+description: "Instructions on how to integrate RFXtrx switches into Home Assistant."
-date: 2015-10-08 10:15
-sidebar: true
-comments: false
-sharing: true
-footer: true
 logo: rfxtrx.png
+ha_category:
-ha_category: Switch
+  - Switch
 ha_release: 0.7.5
 ---

 The `rfxtrx` platform support switches that communicate in the frequency range of 433.92 MHz.

+## Configuration

 First you have to set up your [rfxtrx hub](/components/rfxtrx/).
 The easiest way to find your switches is to add this to your `configuration.yaml`: